DrPav/site-word-analysis/README.md

 ### Website and API
 The core code can be wrapped in a flask API or cloud lambda function.
 A docker container would be needed to deploy the code with all data science dependencies and the spacy language model.
 A front end website can also be built once there is an API  that can take a post request with the given parameters and return a json with the data.
 [Plotly](https://plotly.com/python/) was used to make the plot in python.
 Plotly also has a [javascript library](https://plotly.com/javascript/).

+### Wordcloud
+A wordcloud is a popular to visualise word counts.
+The python [wordcloud](https://github.com/amueller/word_cloud) library is easy to implement.